-The Republic of Finland is the most sparsely populated country in the European Union with a population of 5.4 million (October 2013) spread over 338,145 square kilometres.
+The Republic of Finland is the most sparsely populated country in the European Union with a population of 5.5 million (2015) spread over 338,145 square kilometres.
 The Åland Islands, off the south-western coast, are an autonomous, demilitarised administrative province of Finland.
 Under the Finnish Constitution, Finland is a bilingual country with Finnish and Swedish as official languages.
 The capital of Finland is Helsinki.
 Finland celebrates its National Day (Independence Day) on 6 December.

 System of Government

 The Republic of Finland is a parliamentary democracy with a republican constitution.
 The unicameral parliament (Eduskunta) has 200 members directly elected from 15 multi-member constituencies every four years.

 Finnish national parliamentary elections were held on 19 April 2015.
 The opposition Centre Party won the largest share of the vote, securing 49 of the 200 seats in Parliament.
 The Social Democrats, the National Coalition Party and the Finns Party lost support compared with the previous Parliamentary elections.
 The Centre Party Chairman, Juha Sipila, became Finland’s Prime Minister.
 Following the election, Sipila formed a centre-right, three-party, majority coalition with the Finns Party and the National Coalition Party.

 Finland became a member of the European Union in 1995, along with Sweden and Austria, and was one of the first countries to join the eurozone in 1999.
 Finland supports development of the EU's European Security and Defence Policy and is a non-NATO contributor to the International Security Assistance Force in Afghanistan.